waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-# Gem's Strategic Journal (v53 - HM Mechanics Update)
+# Gem's Strategic Journal (v55 - Post-Critique Cleanup)

 ## I. Core Principles & Lessons Learned
 - **Trust the Data, Not Frustration:** Game State Information is the source of truth.
 My own feeling of being "stuck" is a hallucination if the data contradicts it.
 I must trust the data.
 - **Agent Protocol:**
     - **Agent Failure Log:** My `battle_strategy_agent` has been proven unreliable due to flawed type-effectiveness data.
-My own observations about type matchups were also hallucinations.
-The agent has been updated to rely *only* on explicit in-game text for type effectiveness.
-I MUST test its outputs before fully trusting them.
+My `single_map_pathfinder_agent` has also failed, providing a path to an unreachable location.
+I must refine and test agents thoroughly.
     - `battle_menu_navigator` (Verified): The agent's prompt correctly states that menus do not wrap around.
 My previous assessment of it being flawed was incorrect.
     - `team_composition_advisor_agent`: I failed to use this agent before my first Giovanni attempt, which led to a team wipe.
 I will now use it to build my team.
 - **Interaction Protocol:** If an interaction doesn't trigger as expected, do not repeat the same input.
 Immediately try a different input or a different approach.
 - **WKG & Marker Protocol:** After any map transition, I must immediately add the nodes/edge to the WKG and mark both sides of the warp as 'Used'.
+I must check the WKG before adding new edges to avoid duplicates.

 ## II.
 Game Mechanics & Battle Intel
 - **Level Caps:** 0 badges: 12, 1 badge: 21, 2 badges: 24, 3 badges: 35.